-Best Dog Insurance
+Best Dog Insurance Plans (2021 Review)

 For you to determine the best dog insurance, first you need to understand a few things about how pet insurance works.
 All of the pet insurance companies below are members of NAPHIA, the informal regulating body for pet insurance companies.

 First, there is a deductible.
 The deductible is the amount you have to pay out of pocket before your benefits kick in.
 Most dog insurance plans will let you select a custom deductible, ranging from $0 to $1000.
 When you are selecting a plan, make sure you determine whether your deductible is an annual one or a per-incident one.